colinking/host_your_website_jeff_barr/README.md

-# host_your_website_jeff_barr
+# 📘 "Host Your Web Site in the Cloud: AWS Made Easy by Jeff Barr"

-📘 "Host Your Web Site in the Cloud: AWS Made Easy by Jeff Barr"
+Node.js/Express code samples for working with AWS.
+Based on the PHP samples from Jeff Barr's book.